Scifabric/pybossa/doc/user/overview.rst

 .. note::
-    You will need to make sure that every photo belonging to the set has the visibility set to public, so the PyBossa server can then access and present them to the volunteers of your project.
+    You will need to make sure that every photo belonging to the set has the visibility set to public, so the PYBOSSA server can then access and present them to the volunteers of your project.

 .. _`Flickr`: https://www.flickr.com/